Bruce Baker (ice hockey)

 Bruce Keith Baker (born April 25, 1956, in Ottawa, Ontario) is a Canadian former professional ice hockey right winger.

-Career
+Playing career

 Baker was drafted in the first round, 18th overall, by the Montreal Canadiens in the 1976 NHL Amateur Draft.
 He was also drafted by the Calgary Cowboys of the World Hockey Association.
 He never played in the National Hockey League or the WHA, however.
 He spent his entire five-year professional career in the American Hockey League with the Nova Scotia Voyageurs.

 Personal life

 He lives in Kanata, Ontario with his wife, Kellie.